CreepaTate/SMG4-Chroma-Savestates/README.md

 - Mario
 - Luigi

-I plan to include more characters in the future.

 This does NOT include seperate savestates for different expressions.
-To do that, see [here.](https://www.youtube.com/watch?v=o33pdMVl2Ow)
+To add expressions, see [here.](https://www.youtube.com/watch?v=o33pdMVl2Ow)

 The savestates were created with [this patch.](https://drive.google.com/file/d/1R-Hd_wZ8vEpQGUnyWJmZu16eCbDsx3AG/view?pli=1)